jingwenzhang1118/jingwenzhang1118/visuals.md

 <link rel="stylesheet" href="/assets/css/res.css">

-Graphs improve the effectiveness of reporting.
-No wonder that **a good graph is worth a thousand words**.
+Graphs improve the effectiveness of reporting. **A good graph is worth a thousand words**.

 I created dynamic figures using Python to show the **trend of CSR (Corporate Social Responsibility) performance of US companies**, and **its association with some firm characteristics**.
 The CSR ratings of US companies are collected from KLD database for the period from 2004 to 2018.
 <br>